skills-dev/copilot-code-review/.github/steps/3-step.md

 1. Commit and push the changes.

+> [!TIP]
+> VS Code has a built-in commands to help manage instructions.
+Try opening the command pallette and searching for `instructions`.

 ### ⌨️ Activity: Request another review

 With our new instructions defined, Copilot now has a better idea of what is important for our project.
 Let's ask for another review.